varocketry/guitar-mastery-hub/public/lessons/lesson_021_major_barre_chords_e_shape.md

 **Eight wonderful chords.
 But here's what you CAN'T do:**

-❌ You can't play "Let It Be" in the original key (needs F major) ❌ You can't play "Wonderwall" properly (needs F#m)
-❌ You can't play "Hotel California" (needs Bm)
-❌ You can't play along with most recorded songs
-❌ You're trapped in just 3-4 musical keys
+âŒ You can't play "Let It Be" in the original key (needs F major) âŒ You can't play "Wonderwall" properly (needs F#m) âŒ You can't play "Hotel California" (needs Bm) âŒ You can't play along with most recorded songs âŒ You're trapped in just 3-4 musical keys

 **Count it: You're missing 16 of the 24 most common chords in popular music.**